Sea Grant sponsors a variety of marine research, outreach and education projects, primarily through the 33 state Sea

-Applications accepted for NOAA Sea Grant Knauss marine policy fellowship
+Applications now closed for NOAA Sea Grant Knauss marine policy fellowship

 Established in 1979, the Knauss Fellowship provides a unique educational experience to graduate students who have an interest in ocean and coastal resources and in the national policy decisions affecting those resources.

 The program matches highly qualified graduate students with hosts in the legislative and executive branches of government located in the Washington, D.C., area, for a one-year paid fellowship.

 When the new cycle opens, Connecticut Sea Grant will accept applications from graduate students for a one-year period.
 The CTSG program provides $47,500 to each fellow for salary/stipend.
 An additional $14,000 is available for other allowable expenses, which include: fringe benefits, travel expenses for placement week, health insurance, moving expenses and academic- and fellowship-related travel costs.
 For more information please visit the Knauss Fellowship website.
 Interested students should discuss this fellowship with the Connecticut Sea Grant Director Sylvain De Guise.
 A copy of the RFP can be obtained here.

 Additional information can also be obtained by contacting the National Sea Grant Office at: OARS.SG.Fellows@noaa.gov.
 Those intending to apply should call the director as early as possible in the application process.

 Please contact Dr. Syma Ebbin at the CTSG office, by email or at (860) 405-9278, for additional information.